akramsarfraj/INI8_Lab_Project/README.md

 # Steps to run backend

-## Open "registration-backend" project with your favorite ide (IntelliJ IDEA,Eclipse)
+## Open "registration-backend" project with your ide (IntelliJ IDEA,Eclipse)

 Update the project (left click on project folder and Goto  maven section and click in Update folder or Update project)